JBorrow/simba-velociraptor-tools/README.md

 + `run_velociraptor.sh`, which runs VELOCIRaptor on the dataset
 + `postprocess.py`, which fixes the SIMBA HDF5 dataset back up to it's original status, and produces two new halo catalogue files which are described below.

+### Requirements

+These scripts have the requirements as stated in the `requirements.txt`.
+You can install them by running `pip install -r requirements.txt`.
+To run the automated test suite, you'll also need `pytest`.